hakeemadli/CRUD-API-with-Flask/README.md

 ## Project Description

 This is a RESTful CRUD (Create, Read, Update, Delete) API built with Flask, implementing basic data operations with JSON file storage.
-The API provides endpoints for managing items with unique IDs and associated data.
+The API provides endpoints for managing items with unique IDs and associated data, featuring advanced logging capabilities.

 ## Technologies Used
 - **Flask**: Web framework (v3.1.2)